Poland's president will sign controversial Holocaust bill

 The law would make it illegal to accuse the nation of complicity in crimes committed by Nazi Germany, including the Holocaust.

-It would also ban the use of terms such as "Polish death camps" in relation to camps such as Auschwitz, which were located in Nazi-occupied Poland.
+It would also ban the use of terms such as "Polish death camps" in relation to Auschwitz and other such camps located in Nazi-occupied Poland.

 Violations will be punished by a fine or a jail sentence of up to three years.